usman-codez/About_me-Quiz/README.md

-# About the Quiz
+# About the Project
-This quiz reflect my personality and my likes.
-Thourough this quiz you can better understand me.
+This project uses machine learning and mathematical techniques to check the fraudulent transactions.